 In clinical care, we practice evidence-based medicine and promote lifelong learning in our field.
 The care we provide falls along traditional academic lines, with eight divisions that represent the major clinical areas of the specialty.
 A majority of our clinical activity is provided at Barnes-Jewish Hospital, the flagship hospital of BJC HealthCare.

 Our research programs are outstanding.
 Our basic science research division, the Center for Reproductive Health Sciences (CRepHS), is led by Kelle Moley, MD, a member of the National Academy of Medicine.
 Methodius Tuuli, MD, leads our Division of Clinical Research.
 Our basic and clinical research units intersect to perform some of the most exciting translational work in obstetrics and gynecology.
-We are also home to a transdisciplinary March of Dimes Prematurity Research Center.
+We are also home to one of five transdisciplinary March of Dimes Prematurity Research Centers in the US.
 This research focuses on fundamental mechanisms of preterm labor, which we hope will lead to successful interventions.

 Our four-year residency program is the cornerstone of our educational programs.
 We accept nine new residents every year, attracting outstanding candidates from around the country.
 We also have nationally recognized fellowship training programs in all of the major disciplines within our field, as well as learning opportunities for medical students, scientists and practicing physicians.